Catyre/pyd_pyper/README.md

 	- Make parser to read in instrument/keymap config files
 	- Add logging for future debugging
 	- Add subprogram to collect input data to analyze for best note-key matching
+ - **rat.py**
+	- Connect the desired inputs from a keybind to the received inputs from instrument (managed from audio_handler.py)

 <hr>

 ## Project Overview:
 **Pyd Pyper** (pronounced: Pied Piper) is a realtime pitch detection program that takes pitches input by an analog or digital instrument and converts them into keystrokes for use in manipulating a computer.
 This program was built with Python 3.11.
 Specifically, it is designed with gaming in mind, with the end goal being a fully implemented controller made from the user's instrument of choice and customized keymaps that dictate which note goes to which key(s).
-The project is not quite (not at all) ready for release, but the people that are helping me test the program across OS's will need to be able to quickly pull files from the repo for testing, so this will be where that happens for now.
+The project is not quite ready for release, but the people that are helping me test the program across OS's will need to be able to quickly pull files from the repo for testing, so this will be where that happens for now.

 <hr>